devharshp/devharshp/README.md

 ## About me

-🤖 Started with FIRST Robotics Competition and Competitive Programming - strong background in DSA [Guides]
+🤖 Started with Programming and Strong background in DSA

-📚 Computer Science Bachelor's Degree @Babeș-Bolyai University [Courses] [Thesis]
+📚 Computer Science Bachelor's Degree @Jai Narain Vyas University

+📚 Computer Science Master's Degree @Gujarat Technological University

 📃 Learn more about my experience from my [resume](#)